Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 Two days later, the original user updated their comment, which has since collected 88 upvotes:

-This sequence (bug, public acknowledgement, fix, user verification) is the right frame for reading older Simplify reviews.
+This sequence (bug, public acknowledgement, fix, user verification) is the right frame for reading older reviews.
 The extension shipped a major rebuild that addressed the bloat and improved Workday handling.
 Reviews predating that rebuild describe a different product than the one currently on the Chrome Web Store.
-Most SERP results discussing Simplify's "problems" cite that earlier version without noting the trajectory.
+Most SERP results discussing the "problems" cite that earlier version without noting the trajectory.

 Simplify Jobs vs Jobhire: Honest Comparison